JiangYeap/turbo-consent/README.md

 `git pull` : downloads and updates all files from the remote repository to your local repository

-`git branch <branchname>` : creates a new branch with the specified name in your local repository
+`git branch <branch-name>` : creates a new branch with the specified name in your local repository

-`git checkout <branchname>` : switches your current local working branch to the specified branch
+`git checkout <branch-name>` : switches your current local working branch to the specified branch

 `git status` : displays all changes made since the previous commit